pradeephubgit/appsignal-docs/source/guides/filter-data/filter-session-data.html.md

 ## Session data filtering

 Basic session data filtering in the AppSignal integrations works with a denylist, a list of keys to filter out and to not send.
-In the integrations it's possible to set a "filter session data" option in the AppSignal configuration with a list of parameters keys to filter.
+In the integrations it's possible to set a "filter session data" option in the AppSignal configuration with a list of session data keys to filter.

 Any session data values that are filtered out by these systems will be replaced with a `[FILTERED]` value.
 This way the list of session data in the app data on AppSignal.com still includes the session data key, but not the value.
 Making it easier to see that a value was sent, but the potentially sensitive data was filtered out.